psibir/psibir.github.io/page/bio.markdown

 ### my story ###

 I am a cheesemonger turned software developer with a passion for leveraging technology to solve complex problems.
 As an experienced professional in the cheese industry, I developed a keen eye for detail and a deep understanding of the importance of providing exceptional customer experiences.
-You may [contact](https://psibir.github.io/page/contact/) me regarding any [services](https://psibir.github.io/page/services/).
+You may [contact](https://psibir.github.io/page/contact/) me regarding any [services](https://psibir.github.io/page/services/) that I provide.

 ### recently ###